microsoft/DirectX-Specs/d3d/D3D12EnhancedBarriers.md

 #### `D3D12_BARRIER_ACCESS_NO_ACCESS`

-Resource is either not accessed for before/after the barrier in the same ECL context, or the data is no longer needed. `D3D12_BARRIER_ACCESS_NO_ACCESS` may not be combined with other access bits.
+Resource is either not accessed before/after the barrier in the same ECL context, or the data is no longer needed. `D3D12_BARRIER_ACCESS_NO_ACCESS` may not be combined with other access bits.

 Using `AccessBefore=D3D12_BARRIER_ACCESS_NO_ACCESS` with `SyncBefore=D3D12_BARRIER_SYNC_NONE` implies that a subresource was not accessed before the barrier in the current `ExecuteCommandLists` scope.
 Likewise, using `AccessAfter=D3D12_BARRIER_ACCESS_NO_ACCESS` with `SyncAfter=D3D12_BARRIER_SYNC_NONE` implies that a subresource is not accessed after the barrier in the same `ExecuteCommandLists` scope.
 This is useful for initiating a layout transition as the final act on a resource before the end of an `ExecuteCommandLists` scope.